MartinJHallberg/BoligaData/README.md

 The project is still in the early stage, the data have been scraped and partially cleaned.

+- Data preparation
-- Geocode data
+   - Cleaning data - done
-   - Calculate distance to neares
+   - Calculate distance to nearest Metro station
+   - Other geographical attributes, e.g. waterfront area

+- Modelling
+   - Linear regression - initialized
+   - Random forest
+   - SVM
+   - Ensemble models
+   - more?